Here are 6 reasons why you’re feeling unfulfilled:

 Because really, these types of messages have a tremendous impact on your state of mind.
 Seeing pictures of socialites, digital nomads, celebrities, and influencers on a daily basis can put anyone down.
 You start comparing your life to everyone else’s, and of course, your life is total shit compared to theirs, right?
 The comparison bandwagon is the most toxic ride you’ll ever get on, which is why you need to reduce the amount of time you spend on it.

 I’m making a conscious effort to reduce my scrolling time significantly because I know I’m susceptible to all of that.
-Seeing others lead an “easier”, “richer”, “adventurous” life than I am makes me cringe inside.
+Seeing others lead an “easier”, “richer”, “adventurous” life than I am creates an inferiority complex.
 It makes me feel like I’m doing something wrong or that I’m not good enough to lead such a life.
 If you’re infinitely looking at other’s lives, you’re going to start believing that theirs is way more interesting than yours.
 Get off the damn comparison bandwagon.

 Compare yourself only to your yesterday’s self.